Cucumbertown: Background and history

-Cucumbertown is a US incorporated company with an Indian subsidiary and with two offices, one in Palo Alto, California, and another Bangalore, India.
+Cucumbertown is a US incorporated company with an Indian subsidiary and with two offices, one in Palo Alto, California, and another in Bangalore, India.
 Cucumbertown has reportedly users from 60 countries, the largest audience, after the US, is from Australia and the UAE.

 The Economic Times showcased Cucumbertown as "one of the 14 startups to look forward to in 2014".

 In October 2014, Cucumbertown released RecipeWriter, a user-friendly tool to add recipes.
 From late 2014, the company shifted its focus into becoming a food blogging platform.

 In June 2015, it was announced that Cucumbertown, world's only niche food blogging platform, had been acquired by Japanese Recipe network, Cookpad in an undisclosed deal.